tjko/pico-sshd/README.md

 ```

-### Telnet Server with authentication on a non-standard port
+### SSH Server with authentication on a non-standard port

 Library includes simple default authentication callback that can perform password and publickey authentication
 against list of authentication entries.
 For more advanced authentication it is possible to provide your